ufs-community/uwtools/docs/index.rst

 Validate Mode
 .............

-In this mode, you can provide a `JSON Schema`_ file alongside your configuration to validate that it meets the requirements set by the schema.
+In this mode, you can provide a :json-schema:`JSON Schema<>` file alongside your configuration to validate that it meets the requirements set by the schema.
 We've enabled robust logging to make it easier to repair your configs when problems arise.

 | :any:`CLI documentation with examples<validate_configs_cli_examples>`